rplessl/compicampus-git-intro/README.md

 ---

-Created with :heart: by Roman Plessl, prunux.ch and last updated on {% page.date | date: "%-d %B %Y" %}
+Created with :heart: by Roman Plessl, prunux.ch and last updated on 2019-10-16